-The value of tapping specialized expertise should be tempered by an awareness of its limitations.
-We at GLG have worked with thousands of clients, companies and experts to develop the world’s most robust compliance framework for primary research.
+GLG clients value our experts for their knowledge and insights, but also recognize and respect their limitations.
+We have worked with thousands of clients, companies, and experts to develop the world’s most robust compliance framework for primary research.
 Compliance is a core commitment for our business and ingrained in our culture.
 Over the past decade, we have invested considerable financial resources and thousands of hours to create the most technologically advanced and comprehensive compliance system in the industry.
 Our systems and compliance protocols help experts manage conflicts and enable our clients to implement their own protocols.
 Our compliance framework is a key reason why clients overwhelmingly choose to work with GLG.
-Should you have any questions or want to learn more about our compliance framework, please email email@example.com or call 512-651-3700.
+Should you have any questions or want to learn more about our compliance framework, please email firstname.lastname@example.org or call 512-651-3700.

 In order to be eligible to consult, GLG requires Council Members to sign, and annually re-sign, our Terms and Conditions of Council Membership.
 By signing, they agree that they: